The Phases of Kourion's Amathous Gate Cemetery

 Facetting which exposing the rear arcosolia of earlier chamber tombs, Area D

 The whole vast operation gives the air of being improvised as the stonecutters worked their way round the cliff, making use of faults, accommodating arcosolia, and in general sculpting the cliff into a pleasing set of facets and curves which are enhanced and highlighted by the morning sunlight.
 In practical terms, the end result is a vertical cliff, and so the aim may at least in part have been defensive.
 Given the care that the stonecutters bestowed on the operation, however, it is clear that the aesthetic role of the facetted cliffs was also highly significant.
-Many other Late Roman urban fortificatons incorporated reused architectural elements as reminders of the city’s past; in the case of Kourion, those elements consisted of the arcosolia of 500-year old chamber tombs.
+Many other Late Roman urban fortificatons incorporated reused architectural elements as reminders of the city’s past; in the case of Kourion, those elements consisted of the arcosolia of the chamber tombs.

 In the north-east corner of Area A, right against the Acropolis cliff, we excavated the remains of a small lime kiln.
 It is built against the facetted rock, which shows burning from the kiln, and so it so clearly post-dates the facetting.
 Other lime kilns on the Acropolis date to the period after the Arab invasion, and this may well be contemporary.